Mata-e-Jaan Hai Tu

-Mata-e-Jaan Hai Tu is a Pakistani drama serial directed by Mehreen Jabbar, based on a novel of the same name by Farhat Ishtiaq.
+Mata-e-Jaan Hai Tu is a Pakistani drama television series directed by Mehreen Jabbar, based on a novel of the same name by Farhat Ishtiaq.
 It was originally aired on Hum TV from March 2, 2012, to June 22, 2012.
-The drama follows the lives of two Columbia University students, Haniya Sajjad (Sarwat Gilani) and Ibad Uzair (Adeel Husain).
+It stars Sarwat Gilani and Adeel Husain as leads, as the Columbia University students, and the series follows their lives.
+Sanam Saeed and Junaid Khan played the supporting roles.

+The series was among the top ten most searched television series in the year 2012.

 Plot

 Haniya Sajjad, a.k.a.
 'Hani' (Sarwat Gilani) is a Pakistani-American who lives in Chicago with her parents Sajjad and Yasmeen.
 She is very close to her grandmother Mama Jani who lives in New York and had raised her for years.
 She along with her sister Yamina plans surprise party for her parents wedding anniversary and also invites Mama Jani.
 However, Sajjad and Yasmeen meets an accident and dies on the same day.

 Weeks after their death, Mama Jani returns to New York and Yamina takes Haniya to her home which Yamina's husband Adam didn't liked.
 Later, Haniya overhears Adam talking to Yamuna that he doesn't like her stay and decided to go back to her home.
 Yamina tells her that she can't go back because she sold the house.
 Haniya argues with Yamina that how could she sold the house without consulting her because both sisters have equal right and share in the property.
 Yamina tells her that she wanted to financially help Adam and hence sold the house.
 A disappointed Haniya tells Yamina to keep her share as well and leaves for New York to live with Mama Jani.

 On the other hand Ibad Uzair, a.k.a.
 'Aabi' (Adeel Husain) lives in Pakistan with his parents Uzair and Hajra.
 He goes to New York with his best friend Adeel to pursue further studies.
 Hania and Ibad meet as students at Columbia University, New York and became friends.
 Haniya and Ibad fall in love.
 Soon, he proposes to her and meets Mama Jani.

 Meanwhile, Yamina and Adam fight constantly.
 Upon learning of her pregnancy, Adam told her to terminate it.
-She refused to aborr the baby and they fight leading to Adam hitting Yamina.
+She refused to abort the baby and they fight leading to Adam hitting Yamina.
 In the fit of rage, she aborts the baby and leaves Adam's house.
 She decides to take divorce and threatens him.
 She reveals all this to Haniya and Mama Jani.
 After Adam's constantly asking for forgiveness, Yamina reconciles with him.
 However, when Adam tries to do financial fraud with Yamina but she caught him.
-She regrets giving second chance to him and files for divorce along with asking her parent's property back.
+She regrets giving second chance to him and files for divorce along with asking her parents' property back.